This page allows you to see how Scotland is performing across our 81 National Indicators in more detail.

 The Scottish Government’s Ministerial Taskforce on Population is helping tackle Scotland’s population challenges – find out more about this in the population factsheet and access the population dashboard to see the full range of indicators being used to monitor progress.

 The proportion of individuals living in private households with an equivalised income of less than 60% of the UK median after housing costs.
 Find out more about this indicator.

-20% of the population lived in relative poverty after housing costs in 2015-18.
-This compares to 19% in the previous period.
-Further data points are required to confirm a trend.
+19% of the population lived in relative poverty after housing costs in 2016-19, following a broadly stable trend with 20%, 19% and 19% in poverty in the three previous periods.

 The Gini coefficient is a measure of inequality where 0 expresses perfect equality (every household has the same wealth) and 100 expresses maximal inequality (one household has all the wealth and all others have none).
 Find out more about this indicator.